Search results for

 Loading chart ...

 The frequency response of the SteelSeries Arctis Nova 4 leaves a lot to be desired.
 It significantly lacks bass, deviating notably from our headphone preference curve below 200Hz.
 This is a notable departure from other gaming headsets, as most emphasize bass.
-This leaves the gunfire of Halo 3 or Half-Life 2 feeling underwhelming; music sounds worse than what I’m used to.
+This leaves the gunfire of Halo 3 or Half-Life 2 feeling underwhelming; the music sounds worse than what I’m used to.
 A 5kHz trough in the high end also deviates from our preference curve, which will change your spatial perception of the stereo field.
 I find this tends to color the sound of a headset.
 We suggest applying some EQ to correct for the low-end performance in particular.

 How good is the SteelSeries Arctis Nova 4’s microphone?